Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Cybor has anticoagulant therapeutic activity.
-The drug is a low molecular weight heparin, which is part of the group of anticoagulants with a direct form of drug effect.
-When using a medication, there is a decrease in the severity of blood clotting.
+Tsibor has anticoagulant therapeutic activity.
+The drug is a low-molecular heparin, which is part of a group of anticoagulants with a direct form of medicinal effect.
+When using the drug, the severity of blood clotting decreases.

-The principle of the drug effect of the active element bemiparin Na is associated with the potentiation of the suppressive effect of antithrombin 3, which is in relation to the existing factors of blood clotting.
-[1]
+The principle of the medicinal action of the active element of bemiparin Na is associated with the potentiation of the suppressive effect of antithrombin 3, which is exerted on existing blood coagulation factors. [ 1 ]

 It is used for the following disorders:

-• prevention of the development of thromboembolism in the case of general or orthopedic surgery;
+• prevention of thromboembolism in case of general or orthopedic operations;

-• prevention of thromboembolism in persons with an increased risk of thrombus formation (without performing an operation);
+• prevention of thromboembolism in individuals with an increased risk of thrombus formation (without surgery);

 • during hemodialysis to prevent blood clotting;

-• prevention of the development of relapses of venous thromboembolism in cases where the patient has DVT.
+• prevention of the development of recurrent venous thromboembolism in cases where the patient has DVT.

 Release form

-The release of the drug element is made in the form of a liquid for subcutaneous injections, inside syringes with a volume of 0.2 ml.
-10 or 30 syringes inside the box.
+The medicinal element is released in the form of a liquid for subcutaneous injections, inside 0.2 ml syringes.
+10 or 30 syringes inside a box.

 Pharmacokinetics

-After performing a s / c injection, the drug is well absorbed.
+After a subcutaneous injection, the drug is well absorbed.
 Bioavailability values are 96%.
-The term for achieving the plasma Cmax of anti-Xa-factor effect is determined by the size of the drug dosage.
-With a portion in the range of 2500-3500 IU, this indicator is noted after 3 hours after using the drug; It should be noted that when using the indicated portions, the anti-2a-factor effect does not develop.
-For it to appear at around 0.01 IU / ml, higher dosages (7500-12 500 IU) are required.
+The term for achieving plasma Cmax of the anti-Xa factor effect is determined by the size of the drug dosage.
+With a portion within 2500-3500 IU, this indicator is noted after 3 hours after the drug administration; it should be noted that when using the specified portions, the anti-2a factor effect does not develop.
+For it to appear at the 0.01 IU/ml mark, higher dosages (7500-12,500 IU) are required.

-The half-life of bemiparin is approximately 6 hours (at dosages of 2500-12 500 IU), which is why the drug is administered once a day.
-There is no information on metabolic processes, protein synthesis and excretion of the drug.[2]
+The half-life of bemiparin is approximately 6 hours (at doses of 2500-12,500 IU), which is why the drug is administered once a day.
+There is no information on the metabolic processes, protein synthesis and excretion of the drug. [ 2 ]

 Dosing and administration

-The medication is used for orthopedic and surgical procedures, as well as for hemodialysis and for prophylaxis, taking into account the degree of risk intensity.
+The drug is used in orthopedic and surgical procedures, as well as in hemodialysis and for prevention, taking into account the degree of intensity of risks.

-In the case of a low likelihood of venous thromboembolism, on the day of the orthopedic procedure or surgery, the patient is injected with an SC injection in portions of 2500 IU, 2 hours before the procedure or 6 hours after its completion.
-Further, during the period of high probability of thromboembolism (7-10 days), 2500 IU is used at 24-hour intervals.
+In case of low probability of venous thromboembolism, on the day of the orthopedic procedure or surgery, the patient is given a subcutaneous injection of 2500 IU, 2 hours before the procedure or 6 hours after its completion.
+Subsequently, during the period of high probability of thromboembolism (7-10 days), 2500 IU are used at 24-hour intervals.

-If the likelihood of developing the disorder is high, it is required to increase the dosage to 3500 IU.
+If the likelihood of developing a disorder is high, it is necessary to increase the dosage to 3500 IU.

-To prevent blood clotting during dialysis, when the probability of bleeding is low or absent, the medication is injected into the arterial bed through a bolus injection - once, before the start of hemodialysis.
-The portion size is determined taking into account the patient's weight: if the weight is below 60 kg, 2500 IU of antifactor-Xa is used; if the weight is above 60 mg, 3500 IU is required.
+To prevent blood clotting during dialysis, when the risk of bleeding is low or absent, the drug is administered into the arterial bed through a bolus injection - once, before the start of hemodialysis.
+The dose size is determined taking into account the patient's weight: if the weight is below 60 kg, 2500 IU of anti-factor Xa is used; if the weight is above 60 mg, 3500 IU is required.

-Cybor should be injected into the posterolateral lumbar zone or the anterolateral abdominal area, on the left and right in turn.
-It is necessary to insert the needle into the skin fold exclusively perpendicularly.
+Tsibor should be administered in the posterolateral lumbar region or the anterolateral abdominal region, left and right in turn.
+The needle should be inserted into the skin fold exclusively perpendicularly.
 Rubbing the injection area is prohibited.

 • Application for children